 Be sure to always bring a small first aid kit with you, especially if you are going on an overnight horse riding trip.
 It can always come in handy if you do get blisters or other small wounds from riding every day.
 The sun in Morocco is incredibly strong so be sure to bring a strong sunblock besides your regular toiletries.
 Concerning vaccines, there are a few recommended vaccinations for Morocco, besides the Covid-19 vaccine.
 These are Hepatitis A and B, rabies and typhoid.
 Besides these recommended vaccines, it’s important to keep up to date with your routine vaccinations such as polio and measles.

 Personally, for my 10 days of travel in Morocco, I only brought a small backpack as hand luggage as I had access to a washing machine at every destination.
 However, if you do not have access to a washing machine, you might want to bring much more and will obviously need a bigger bag.
 I personally use and love this backpack by Osprey.
-If you do decide to bring a big backpack or suitcase, it can be very useful to invest in some packing cubes to organize your backpack.
+This backpack is ideal because it has a detachable smaller backpack that zips onto the front of the big one.
+So you can leave your big bag home if you're on a short trip, but you can zip them together if you want to bring both.
+If you decide to bring a big backpack or suitcase, it can be very useful to invest in some packing cubes to organise your backpack.
 These cubes are amazing for dividing up your belongings per topic; horse riding, toiletries, fancy clothes, etc.

 The most important question for this is what will you be doing besides horse riding in Morocco.
 Will you be looking for all the new and trendy places to go out in Marrakech, do you want to lounge on the beach or do you want to do long hikes every day?
 Or are you planning on doing all of these activities?
 The extra clothes you bring can vary massively and don’t forget that if your plans change while traveling or you just don’t know them yet, Morocco is full of amazing shops where you can buy all the clothes you need!
 That is usually my approach when I don’t know my travel plans yet and want to pack light.